 Church of the Holy Virgin Mary, also called "Ružica" (eng.
 "Little Rose"), was founded in 15th century in the lower part of Belgrade Fortress during the Serbian Despotate and the reign of Stefan Lazarević.

-A particle of St. Petka's relics, great Balkan Christian-Orthodox ascetic, revered deeply by the Serbs, are still kept in this church.
+A particle of St. Petka's relics, great Balkan Christian ascetic from the Balkans, revered deeply by the Serbs, are still kept in this church.

 Placed in a wonderful surroundings of the Belgrade Fortress, Military Museum possesses a truly unique display of military related stuff from the period that covers more than thousand years of unsettling and troublesome history in the Balkans.
 The museum consists of a large building and surrounding open space.